lordmat0/github-stream/README.md

 Note
 =========
 This has only been tested on Glassfish 4.1

-Also although not a super useful program, if it helps you learn about Java Web servers let me know :)
+If it helps you learn about Java Web servers let me know :)